 You'll want to avoid more complex tasks like some animations, editing headers and footers, adding Excel charts, inserting shapes and charts, and applying rich formatting (among others) in PowerPoint Online.
 Some animations are simplified and not as rich if you present the file in PowerPoint Online.

-If PowerPoint Online doesn't provide the features you need to do the job, simply click the "Edit in PowerPoint" button in the menu bar to access the desktop version of the app and its more complex features.
+If PowerPoint Online doesn't provide the features you need to do the job, simply click the "Open in Desktop App" button in the menu bar to access the desktop version of the app and its more complex features.
 Some versions of the desktop app save updates automatically, but some do not.
 Be aware of how this feature works on your version.

 - Google Slides